“Hey Mattson! Would you like to climb Moses? It’s a real classic spire in the desert, and it’s high on my list.”

 “Wow!
 I hope we can get back out!”
 Exclaimed Gordon as my old Toyota pickup bounced over the defiant obstacles of the desert road.

 Moses is one of the tallest spires on the Colorado plateau, and it’s grand south face is home to one of the hardest and most classic routes in North America.
-This famous spire is located in a remote side canyon of the Green River and only a few miles from the confluence of the Colorado in one of the most spectacular corners of Canyonlands National Park.
+This famous spire is located in a remote side canyon of the Green River and only a few miles from the confluence of the Colorado in one of the most grandiose corners of Canyonlands National Park.

 This was in the early 80’s and the spire was rarely climbed, so we enjoyed the solitude of an empty valley as we prepared for the next days adventure.
 The 600 foot tower looked a bit daunting as we entered the pristine valley and sleeping was difficult, so I spent most of the night staring at the brilliant stars in the dry desert sky, and dreaming about past climbing nightmares.